The Lore of Palodar

-Palodar has no tilt axis, which means the planet experiences winter and summer at the same time in both the northern and southern hemispheres with the seasons being brought into effect by Palodar’s orbit of the sun.
+Palodar has a 23.5-degree tilt axis, however, the seasons of Palodar are brought into effect by Palodar’s orbit of the sun.

 Winter and Summer share equal time throughout the year, with neither season lasting longer than the other.
 Both summer and winter are separated by Spring and Fall seasons.

 Areas nearer to the equator experience warmer summers and winters as opposed to the further you get.
 It is generally very rare for places near the equator to experience snow at all.